Seth-McKilla/mckilla-dot-dev/src/articles/saas-starter-pack-3.md

 ## Prerequisites

-1. An app deployed to Vercel and connected to MongoDB Atlas (See [Part 2](https://mckilla.dev/posts/saas-starter-pack-2))
+1. A new, blank, Typescript NextJS application (See [Part 1](https://mckilla.dev/posts/saas-starter-pack-1))

 ## Creating a navigation bar